yohschang/minimal-mistakes/_pdocs/segmentation.md

 - Basic ICnet model and loss function from  https://github.com/liminn/ICNet-pytorch
 - Slightly modified the input size, and parameters of different resolution for loss calculation

+### Data augumentation
+- To enhance the target region, multiple image had been average then subtract by every image
+- Use opencv clahe do the histogram equalization

 ### TODO
 - [ ] Change pyrimid pooling structure to RNN for better sequence image segmentation
     - in this project, the removal of pyrimid pooling layer only influnce the time consume to converge